 This is probably the most accessible replacement for dill leaves.
 Rosemary is another famous herb with an intense aroma, perfect for cooking meat.

 It is widely used in Spain, Italy, and France, for pasta, lamb, chicken, pork, or fish dishes.
 Similarly, rosemary also complements vegetables like beans, grains, mushrooms, and more.

-The only distinction of rosemary from dill is the stem of the herb, as leaves can be stripped off.
-You can see rosemary in kebab or skewers.
+The only distinction between rosemary from dill is the stem of the herb, as leaves can be stripped off.
+You can see rosemary in kebabs or skewers.

-Probably the best dill substitute is tarragon, an herb with flavor and aroma similar to anise.
-It is a popular culinary herb in French recipes, especially of stews and sauces.
+Probably the best dill substitute is tarragon, an herb with a flavor and aroma similar to anise.
+It is a popular culinary herb in French recipes, especially in stews and sauces.

 The best thing about tarragon is its ability to withstand heat, keeping its flavor intact after baking or roasting.

 Fresh tarragon can be thrown into soups to give a hint of anise flavor, similar to dill leaves.

 For dill seeds, you can try caraway seeds as an alternative.
 They also have a strong aroma and taste akin to anise seeds, which resemble dill.

 They can be used for cream-based soups or when cooking cabbage, as they have licorice-like notes.